 So how do French women achieve the perfect tension between different styles, periods, and formalities?
 We tapped the expertise of Constance Gennari, Parisian founder of The Socialite Family, a website that features the homes of everyday French families.
 Having visited and photographed the homes of hundreds of smart and discerning Parisians, she has a lot to say on the matter.
 We weren’t disappointed—find out what makes Parisian homes so covetable and how to achieve the look yourself.

-When we asked Gennari what were the fundamental differences between decorating in the States and decorating in France she replied, “There is more perfectionism in American style than in France.”
+When we asked Gennari about the fundamental differences between decorating in the States and decorating in France, she replied, “There is more perfectionism in American style than in France.”
 The French treasure family heirlooms and pieces that aren’t pristine.
-They won’t dismiss a chair if the leather is stained, and don’t mind a crooked hardwood floor.
+They won’t dismiss a chair if the leather is stained and don’t mind a crooked hardwood floor.
 The result: a space that feels more lived-in than immaculate.

 “The French love to mix vintage and contemporary furniture, whereas there is more homogeneity in the American style,” says Gennari.
 French designers have no qualms about placing a modern chair beside an 18th-century dresser or having ultra-modern lighting against a ornate background.
 It’s all about the dynamic tension that exists between different periods and styles.

 According to Gennari, there are three secrets to decorating like the French: being aware that perfection does not exist, knowing how to mix different styles, and being audacious in your choices.
 Don’t worry too much about how pieces will fit together, as long as the proportions are right and you truly love each piece—you will find your own personal style through trial and error.